 it’s Your Fault

 Well, it may not be your fault directly.
 Depends who you are reading this.
 The point is to not put undue pressure on your CS team to perform, and to look out for signs that it’s happening but no one’s telling you.

 A primary purpose of a Customer Success Manager is to prevent churn.
-When this is emphasised too much a CSM can feel like they need to take whatever actions they can to keep a customer around, this often means over-servicing.
+When this is emphasized too much a CSM can feel like they need to take whatever actions they can to keep a customer around, this often means over-servicing.

 If you are a Director of Customer Success or a VP of Customer Success or anyone running a company that has a Customer Success team – make sure you’re having a good look at the priorities of your CS team and how conversations are being had.